z720/wordpress-to-pico-exporter/readme.md

-WordPress to Jekyll Exporter
+WordPress to Pico Exporter
 ============================

-One-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Jekyll.
+One-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown which can be dropped into [Pico CMS](http://pico.dev7studios.com/).

 Features
 --------

-* Converts all posts, pages, and settings from WordPress for use in Jekyll
+* Converts all posts, pages, and settings from WordPress for use in Pico
 * Export what your users see, not what the database stores (runs post content through `the_content` filter prior to export, allowing third-party plugins to modify the output)
 * Converts all `post_content` to Markdown Extra (using Markdownify)
-* Converts all `post_meta` and fields within the `wp_posts` table to YAML front matter for parsing by Jekyll
+* Converts all `post_meta` and fields within the `wp_posts` table to meta data for parsing with Pico
 * Generates a `_config.yml` with all settings in the `wp_options` table
-* Outputs a single zip file with `_config.yml`, pages, and `_posts` folder containing `.md` files for each post in the proper Jekyll naming convention
+* Outputs a single zip file with `_config.yml`, pages, and `_posts` folder containing `.md` files for each post in the proper Pico CMS naming convention and file tree
 * No settings.
 Just a single click.

 Usage